 Q. What about nonqualified expenses?

 A: It’s up to you to maintain records to verify that funds were used for qualified medical expenses.
 Funds used for nonqualified expenses will be taxed as income and subject to a 20 percent penalty.
 If you mistakenly use your HSA for a nonqualified expense, you can return the funds to your HSA to avoid the penalty.
 Sign in to your account and download the Withdrawal Correction Form.
 Optum Bank® must receive it by the tax filing deadline.

 If you are 65 or older or enrolled in Medicare, you can use your HSA for nonmedical expenses without incurring a tax penalty.
 Those distributions will be treated like retirement income and will be subject to normal income tax.

 Q. What happens if I contribute too much?

-A. If you contribute more than the allowable amount, you will have to count the extra amount as taxable income, and the IRS may have you pay a 6% excise tax on the excess contributions.
+A. If you contribute more than the allowable amount, you will have to count the extra amount as taxable income, and the IRS may have you pay a 6 percent excise tax on the excess contributions.
 This tax applies to each tax year the excess contribution remains in the account.

 If you do make excess contributions, you can prevent being penalized by completing an Excess Contribution and Deposit Correction Request Form to have excess funds returned to you.
 This and other account forms are available after you sign in.